pujagolani/Coffee_Culture/README.txt

 2022-10-13 8:21
-start building scafolding and i get error in building because i used wrong name in context file. after getting error i rename CoffeBeanContext to Coffe_cultureContext.
+start building scafolding and i get error in building because i used wrong name in context file. after getting error i rename CoffeBeanContext to Coffe_cultureContext. commit to github error solved and rebuild again. again did scafolding and it is done. starting next step 8:40 commit to github